mdbdev/FirebaseUtils/README.md

 ## Support

 Supports iOS 8 and above.
 Xcode 7.0 is required to build the latest code written in Swift 3.0.

+## License

+FirebaseUtils is available under the MIT license.
+See the LICENSE file for more info.